Matlawton/coder-academy-t1a2/README.md

 ## Target Audience

-The target audience for this project is a potential recruitment officer/agency or employer looking to engage with a developer and/or an IT professional.
+The target audience for this project is potential recruitment officers/agencies or employers looking to engage with a developer and/or an IT professional.
+The target audience may have general knowledge relating to information technology, software development/coding, programming languages and development stacks.

 ## Tech Stack